 If you freeze your mixing bowl for 10-15 minutes before starting, it will help the coconut cream stay cooler.
 This is especially helpful if you live somewhere warm.

 Pink Whipped Cream Frosting

 - 1 can Trader Joe's coconut cream refrigerated (do NOT shake)

-- 1 tbsp coconut sugar can increase to 2-3 tbsp for sweeter taste
+- 1 tablespoon coconut sugar can increase to 2-3 tablespoon for sweeter taste

 - Refrigerate a can of coconut cream overnight.
 Add your mixing bowl to the freezer for 10 minutes before you start mixing.

 - Open can and scoop out cream, then add to a mixing bowl.
 For a thick consistency, do not scoop out the water on the bottom.
 Whip with an electric mixer on high for 2-3 minutes until fluffy.

 - Add coconut sugar, vanilla extract, and pitaya powder to whipped cream.